wallnerryan/vagrantspice/README.md

 Version
 -------
-VagrantSpice is currently in early proof of concept strages on its second version.
+VagrantSpice is currently in early proof of concept strages on its third version.

 <br>